Inside: Follow these step by step instructions on how to tile a tub surround that could save you a lot of money on bathroom renovation!

 Apply a nice coat of mortar to your wall using a putty knife.

-As soon as you have a row or two worth of mortar, scrape the mortar with a trowel to create your ridges.
+As soon as you have a row or two of mortar, scrape the mortar with a trowel to create your ridges.
 (The size of trowel you use matters.
 Check this resource to learn more.)

 Place your first tile onto the wall and press evenly while giving it a little bit of movement back and forth.
 Slide it into place and check to be sure it is level.
 Repeat these steps with each tile, using a spacer between each tile to ensure evenly spaced tiles.